 It's just part of the framework.

-And so, as you said, there are serious restrictions on the ability for the executive branch to use the police for or the military rather for law enforcement purposes on American trail, but because of the war on terror, if they cite the need to combat terrorist organizations, then really a lot of those limits just kind of disappear.
+And so, as you said, there are serious restrictions on the ability for the executive branch to use the police or the military rather for law enforcement purposes on American control.

-So, in terms of the definition that is being used for what constitutes domestic terrorist organizations, what are the parameters for, I mean, you went through some of the indicators, but what is it that you have to do in order under the this this decree to be qualified as a domestic terrorist organization that would basically allow the FBI and all these other groups to treat you as though crimes had been committed.
+So in terms of the definition that is being used for what constitutes domestic terrorist organizations, what are the parameters for, I mean, you went through some of the indicators, but what is it that you have to do in order under this decree to be qualified as a domestic terrorist organization that would basically allow the FBI and all these other groups to treat you as though crimes had been committed?

 Well, this is another aspect that has been, I think, grievously misreported, which has been there's been this kind of hall monitor tendency by the media to be like, oh, you can only designate foreign terrorist organizations via the State Department.